How to stop nausea fast: why does ginger help nausea?

 How to Use Ginger For Nausea

-- Raw Ginger: Use it cooking, baking, soups or smoothies.
+- Raw Ginger: Use it in cooking, baking, soups, or smoothies.

-- Ginger capsules and tablets: Capsules and tablets are usually coated, making it easy to swallow, but there’s also chewable sweets for those who struggle with taking pills.
+- Ginger capsules and tablets: Easy to swallow or available as chewable sweets for those who struggle with pills.

-- Ginger Tea: Try adding lemon and honey for extra taste and sweetness.
+- Ginger Tea: Add lemon and honey for extra taste.

-- Ginger essential oil : Can be used in a diffuser for an energy boost, whilst reducing nausea.
+- Ginger essential oil: Use in a diffuser for an energy boost and reduced nausea.

-- Ginger moisturiser: Besides reducing nausea, ginger also supports the skin’s normal healing capacity and promotes normal blood circulation.
+- Ginger moisturiser: Supports the skin’s healing capacity and promotes normal blood circulation.

-- Ginger Powder: Dissolves quickly in hot water and available in many different flavours.
-Quick and soothing way to reduce nausea!
+- Ginger Powder: Dissolves quickly in hot water and is available in many flavours for soothing nausea.

 Discover more natural ways to reduce nausea with our guide - How to Reduce Nausea Naturally: Lemons or Peppermint